 This one is quintessentially British.
-It’s possible that an early toilet manufacturer named their model the Waterloo, after the battle.
-It then ended up being shortened for convenience.
+Rumor has it that an early toilet manufacturer named its model the Waterloo, after the infamous battle.
+Now you can "visit the loo" all across the United Kingdom.

-Another British creation, bog used to be slang for an open pit used to store human waste.
-There are not too many of those around these days, but bog is as popular as ever when referring to the toilet.
-The term has even been expanded to bogroll, which means toilet paper.
+Another British creation, "bog" used to be slang for an open pit used to store human waste.
+There are not too many of those around these days, but "bog" is still slang referring to the toilet.
+The term has even been expanded to "bogroll," which refers to toilet paper.

-This one is from Australia.
-Dunny is the word that was used for the outside toilet or outhouse.
-It came from the British word dunnekin or dung-house.
+In Australia and New Zealand, "dunny" was used for the outside toilet or outhouse.
+It came from the British word "dunnekin," with "dung" or "dunne" meaning waste.

-This one is a gem from Philippino English.
+Here's a polite euphemism from Filipino English.
 If you are in or around the Philippines and see “CR” on a door, now you know what to expect.

-Used in Britain and America, this term originated in Scotland as an alternate word for private.
+Used in both Britain and America, this term originated in Scotland as an alternate word for "private."
 Now it’s used in America when referring to outhouses.

 Khazi or Karzy

-A French word, it is used to refer to public urinals and comes from the word to urinate: pisser.
+A French word, "pissoir" is used to refer to public urinals and comes from the word to urinate: pisser.
 Yes, it’s likely the unsavory English term came from this, too.